-The CWPP Planning Area is prone to temperature inversions, which occur when a layer of warm air traps cool air near the surface and creates a lid that inhibits the vertical dispersion of smoke and other pollutants.
-The Megram Fire (Big Bar Complex Fire) burned 135,000 acres from late August to early November 1999, and resulted in the first air quality related state of emergency in California history.
-Smoke from the fire was trapped by an inversion layer between late September and early October, causing officials to close schools and encourage residents to leave the area.
+Air quality impacts due to fire emissions are effected more by weather patterns than by quantities of fuel consumed.
+The CWPP planning area is prone to temperature inversions, which occur when a layer of warm air traps cool air near the surface and creates a lid that inhibits the vertical dispersion of smoke and other pollutants.
+The Megram Fire (Big Bar Complex Fire) in 1999 resulted in the first air quality related state of emergency in California history, causing officials to close schools and encourage residents to leave the area.
 Those who remained in the affected area were encouraged to stay indoors.
+Since then, the 2008 and 2015 fires have smoked out parts of the county for weeks in the summer, resulting in the cancellation of the 2015 Trinity County Fair.